hattipjs/hattip/readme.md

 // Middleware to add an X-Powered-By header const poweredBy = async (ctx) => {
   const response = await ctx.next();
-  response.headers.set("X-Powered-By", "HatTip");
+  response.headers.set("X-Powered-By", "Hattip");
   return response;
 };

-// HatTip does have a router, this is to illustrate the basics const homeHandler = (ctx) => {
+// Hattip does have a router, this is to illustrate the basics const homeHandler = (ctx) => {
   if (ctx.url.pathname === "/") {
     return new Response("Home");